National and International Fellowships and Scholarships at Carnegie Mellon

-The Fellowships and Scholarships Office (FSO) works with current Carnegie Mellon undergraduate students in fulfilling their intellectual and professional goals by pursuing nationally competitive scholarships and fellowships.
-We promote awareness of external scholarship and fellowship opportunities, and provide advice and support to students who apply for these awards.
+The Office of Undergraduate Research and Scholar Development works with current Carnegie Mellon undergraduate and graduate students, as well as alumni, in fulfilling their intellectual and professional goals by pursuing nationally competitive scholarships and fellowships.
+We promote awareness of external scholarship and fellowship opportunities, advising, writing support, overall management of the process, and interview preparation.

 For information about fellowships and scholarships related to financial aid, please visit The Carnegie Mellon Financial Aid Scholarship site.